icarofr/txstudio-technical-test/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).
+# LiqTrade - Technical Test for TXStudio

+LiqTrade is a financial services interface built as part of a technical test for TXStudio, showcasing responsive UI development and data visualization using Next.js and Tailwind CSS.

+## Project Overview

+This implementation focuses on pixel-perfect UI integration from provided designs.
+The project showcases:

+- Responsive layout for both mobile and desktop views
+- Modern UI components using Tailwind CSS and Headless UI
+- Interactive dashboard with financial charts and transaction tracking
+- Clean component structure with proper separation of concerns

 ## Getting Started

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev